B1GBOOM420/ArchXtract/README.md

 **What is ArchXtract?**
 ArchXtract is a command line tool designed to expedite the processing of downloaded games for emulation.
 As an avid emulation enthusiast, I created this tool to simplify the tedious process of extracting and organizing game files.

-**The script works as follows:**
+**The script currently works as such:**
-1. It lists the folders in the current directory and prompts the user to select one.
+1. Select you options in the config.yaml and save
-2. It loops through all files in the selected folder and extracts 7z and zip archives using multithreading.
+2. It lists the folders in the current directory and prompts the user to select one.
-3. It waits for all extraction tasks to be completed.
+3. It loops through all files in the selected folder and extracts only the archive types you specified in the settings, using multithreading.
-4. It deletes the extracted archives and any txt files.
+4. It waits for all extraction tasks to be completed.
-5. It asks the user if they want to continue.
+5. It deletes any files you have specified in the settings

 **Code Overview**
 The code is written in Python and uses the following libraries: